golemfactory/yapapi/README.md

 that is a single piece of your application's job that will be executed in a single run of the execution script on a provider's machine.

-The runner engine will feed an instance of your worker - bound to a single provider node - with task fragments (`Task` objects) that this instance has been commissioned to execute.
+The Executor will feed an instance of your worker - bound to a single provider node - with task fragments (`Task` objects) that this instance has been commissioned to execute.

 ### Example